learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 You noticed that you need Redis to run the application.

-Perhaps you were expecting Kafka, RabbitMQ or AWS SQS to act as a queue.
+Perhaps you are familiar with Kafka, RabbitMQ or AWS SQS as message brokers.

-While those are excellent choices they come with some complexity:
+While those are excellent choices for a queue, they come with extra complexity:

-- they're challenging to deploy because they're more of several parts
+- they're challenging to deploy because they're made of several parts
 - they consume significant resources such as CPU and RAM
 - they have dependencies

-On the contrary, Redis is a simple, lightweigth binary with no dependency.
+On the contrary, Redis is a simple, lightweight binary with no dependency.

-In its simplest form Redis is a key-value store.
+In its most natural form, Redis is a key-value store.

 But Redis has other data structures such as lists, maps, sets, etc.

 Which is all you need when you're in need of a simple and efficient queue.

-Super easy to deploy.

 ## Reliable queue pattern in Redis